 Satina Medical has developed a respiratory stimulation belt for COPD patients that works by stimulating the diaphragm.
 In a clinical study it could be shown that the application of the belt increases the oxygen content in the blood back to normal values.
 In general, improved lung ventilation also helps to prevent pneumonia.
 Patients newly diagnosed with Covid-19 who are in home quarantine may benefit from the respiratory stimulation belt to prevent a severe course.

 Campus Life: CampusVital

 In implementation the Ordinance on Measures to Contain the Spread of the Novel Coronavirus SARS-CoV-2 in Berlin issued by the Berlin Senate, the fitness studio at CampusVital will be closed until presumably January 31.
 Courses will be offered as live online courses.
 This offer is continuously adapted and expanded to meet needs and demand.

 Campus Life: Gastronomic Services

 The Mensa is open Monday to Thursday (except on public holidays) from 11:30 am to 2:00 pm; on Fridays from 11:30 am to 1:30 pm.
+Available for takeaway only.
 You can find the menu online.